chihacknight/chihacknight.org/_posts/blog/2023-01-20-board-member-elections.md

 Here’s what you need to do:
  1. **By Tuesday, January 31, 2023**
     - If unsure, confirm that you (or the person you are nominating) are a Member of Chi Hack Night by reaching out to [membership@chihacknight.org](mailto:membership@chihacknight.org)
+    - Fill out the [Candidate Nomination Form](https://docs.google.com/forms/d/e/1FAIpQLSd1-cjECjWSiFSwBPNOuQFCPU0ZxuC8iboMuDx1ld4TxSesJg/viewform).
+You can nominate yourself or someone else.
+Remember, though, they must be a Member of Chi Hack Night.

 2. **By Friday, February 4, 2023**
- - Fill out the Candidate Statement Form.
+ - Fill out the [Candidate Statement Form](https://docs.google.com/forms/d/e/1FAIpQLSd8Wp_ruitKCMNsm_7jgOQA4r0kTa3aKjThphnk2ji3GnJj1Q/viewform?usp=sf_link).
 Make your case for why you should be part of the Chi Hack Night Board.
 All candidate statements will be shared out publicly ahead of the election.

 3. **On Election Night Tuesday, February 7, 2023**
  - Be prepared with a 1–2 minute speech to deliver to Members sharing why you are seeking a position on the Board.